Seravo/docs/index.md

 ### Fast-track guide for developing your site:
 >**Hint:** Read the other topics to have better understanding what's happening over here.
+The git repository must be initialized as described in [Local development]({% post_url 2015-10-15-local-development %}).

 ```
 # Clone your site to your computer and name the git remote as 'production'
 $ git clone ssh://$SSH_USER@$SITE.wp-palvelu.fi:[$SSH_PORT]/data/wordpress ~/Projects/$SITE --origin production

+# (Alternatively clone github.com/Seravo/wordpress and use it as your project template)

 # Start developing your site with Vagrant
 $ cd ~/Projects/$SITE